zeroSteiner/rule-engine/docs/source/getting_started.rst

    * In the case of the comic book collection, these symbols would be: ``title``, ``publisher``, ``issue``, and ``released``.
-Notice that these attribute names are also valid symbol names, i.e. they start with a letter and contain note whitespace or punctuation.
+Notice that these attribute names are also valid symbol names, i.e. they start with a letter and contain no whitespace or punctuation.
 Just like in Python, Rule Engine symbols must follow these rules.
 For example, ``released`` is a valid symbol while ``Released Date`` is not (because of the space).

-   * An simple rule for the comic book collection which matches the ``publisher`` symbol to the string ``"DC"`` might look like:
+   * A simple rule for the comic book collection which matches the ``publisher`` symbol to the string ``"DC"`` might look like:

       .. code-block:: python